shaopengw/Awesome-Music-Generation/README.md

 The ckpt of `.faiss` and `.npy` in our huggingface, please click [here](https://huggingface.co/ManzhenWei/MG2/tree/main)

 ### Finetuning of the pretrained model
-You can finetune with our pretrained model, the checkpoint of model is `mg2-diffusion-checkpoint.ckpt`, please click [here](https://huggingface.co/ManzhenWei/MG2/blob/main/mg2-diffusion-checkpoint.ckpt)
+You can finetune with our pretrained model, the checkpoint of model is `mg2-diffusion-checkpoint.ckpt`, please click [here](https://huggingface.co/ManzhenWei/MG2/blob/main/mg2-diffusion-checkpoint.ckpt) to download.

 ```bash
 python3 MMGen_train/train/latent_diffusion.py -c MMGen_train/config/train.yaml --reload_from_ckpt data/checkpoints/mg2-diffusion-checkpoint.ckpt